 Regardless of your interests, career aspirations, or major field of study, the broad intellectual questions and academic experiences of First-Year Seminar are vital for becoming an educated and responsible citizen.
 The themes of the course will serve as a solid foundation for your future academic work at Belmont and your pursuits long after you graduate.

 First-Year Seminar is a unique course in that it draws from a wide array of disciplines.
 Because of this fact, professors from just about every academic area teach it.
 The faculty who teach First-Year Seminar are a special group—the most dynamic, enthusiastic group of professors you will ever encounter.

-What is the “Common Book?”
+What is the “FYS Anthology?”
 How is it selected?

-While you will enroll in a First-Year Seminar with a particular course title and specialized readings and assignments, all students in your entering class will read a book in common during the semester.
-Belmont students, staff, and faculty nominate titles each year for the common book, and a committee of veteran First-Year Seminar instructors makes a selection based on these.
-The common book is one that encapsulates well the theme of “Ways of Knowing”; a book that challenges students to consider how we know what we know, how others may see and know the world differently, and the value of learning to “think outside the box.”
-We certainly don’t expect everyone to agree with the themes or views presented in the common book.
-In fact, we hope that you are ready to probe, question, and learn from reading the common book and discussing it with your professor and peers.
+While you will enroll in a First-Year Seminar with a particular course title and specialized readings and assignments, all students in your entering class will read from the Ways of Knowing: The First-Year Seminar Anthology during the semester.
+In it, Belmont faculty have compiled a group of articles and book excerpts that embrace the FYS theme "Ways of Knowing," challenging students to consider how we know what we know, how others may see and know the world differently, and the value of learning to “think outside the box.”
+We certainly don’t expect everyone to agree with the themes or views presented in the anthology.
+In fact, we hope that you are ready to probe, question, and learn from your readings and discussions with your professor and peers.